thefreshfoodpeople/archkatas_apr2024/ADR/003_ADR_Database.md

-# ADR003 - Use of NoSQL or SQL Database for the Fish Watch system services
+# ADR003 - Use of Polygot persistence (NoSQL or SQL Database) depending on the service for the Fish Watch system
 ## Status
 proposed
 ## Context